 • If a breach occurred, was it directly related to the contract and its outcome?

-• What, if any damages, were caused by the breach of contract?
+• What damages, if any, were caused by the breach of contract?

 • Does the breaching party have a legal defense and reason for which the contract was breached?

 When a party breaches a contract and fails to uphold an agreement, the other party may be entitled to relief.
-In legal terms, this relief, or “remedies,” refers to the damages that an affected party can collect.
-Relief often includes monetary compensation.
+In legal terms, this relief, or “remedies,” refers to the damages that an affected party can collect as follows:

 Monetary Damages